basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 // and so on
 ```

-You can also view a bucket information's through any browser by going to `http://localhost:8098/buckets/<bucket>/props`. {{#2.0.0+}}You can see which bucket properties are associated with a specific bucket type in the browser as well, by going to `http://localhost:8098/types/<type>/props`.{{/2.0.0+}}
+You can also view a bucket's information through any browser by going to `http://localhost:8098/buckets/<bucket>/props`.
+{{/2.0.0-}}
+{{#2.0.0+}}
+Buckets' properties are defined by their bucket type.
+We strongly recommend reading our tutorial on [[using bucket types]], which covers the creation and modification of bucket types and how bucket types are applied to buckets.
+{{/2.0.0-}}

 So, that's the basics of how the most essential Riak key/value operations work, along with some sample code from a few of our official Riak [[client libraries]].
-In addition to this tutorial, an in-depth reading of the HTTP API page is highly recommended, as it will give you details on the headers, parameters, status, and other details that you should keep in mind, even when using a client library.
+In addition to this tutorial, an in-depth reading of the [[HTTP API]] page is highly recommended, as it will give you details on the headers, parameters, status, and other details that you should keep in mind even when using a client library.